 After adding yeast (using the method that works best for you), allow the fermentation to take place.
 First, attach an airlock and stopper to the fermentation vessel.
 An airlock helps keep an anaerobic atmosphere during fermentation.
 It also prevents air entry into the fermentation vessel while allowing carbon dioxide to escape.

-After sealing your fermenter properly, place it in an ideal place and keep monitoring for about two weeks.
+After sealing the fermenter properly, place it in a dark place and keep monitoring for about two weeks.
 Remember to stick to the fermentation temperature.
 Normal ales ferment at 68 to 72 °F, while lagers ferment 45 to 55 °F. So, monitor and adjust fermentation temperature regularly.

 There are various ways you can control your fermentation temperature.
 For instance, you can increase temperature by wrapping your fermenter with an insulated blanket or neoprene.
 To lower the temperature, drop your fermenter in a tube of water or ferment with an immersion wort chiller in place.